 According to the Form 179 approved by RD 1070/2017 of 29 December, this new law obliges to the companies that intermediate to supply accommodation for tourist purposes such as Real Estates, Airbnb, Booking com, Homeaway to submit the Form 179.

 On the other hand, owners who rent their houses in Spain are required to declare rental income through Form 100 or the Form 210 depending if the owner is a tax resident or not in Spain.
+In addition some autonomous communities in Spain require to register holiday lettings, such as the case of Andalusia.

 You have until January 31 to present Form 179 for the first time.
 And you will do it exceptionally, on an annual basis.